Delhi Town Hall: Architecture

 The Town Hall is a distinguished example of colonial-period civic architecture in Delhi.
 It is a two-storey stuccoed masonry building, built of yellow-painted brick and stone with white carved stone.
-Its overall design combines Victorian and Edwardian elements, heavy British urban styles of the late 19th century with some local (Mughal-inspired) landscaping.
+Its overall design fuses Victorian and Edwardian elements, heavy British urban styles of the late 19th century with some local (Mughal-inspired) landscaping.
 The exterior walls are bright yellow with white pillars, arches and cornices.
 Two broad porticos flank the front façade.
 According to The Times of India, the building was "erected in 1863 in brick and stone, painted yellow and white".
-It covers a large area: the central block plus two wings (east and west) comprise some 13,735 square metres of floor space, and the entire site (including grounds and gardens) spans roughly 16 acreshindustantimes.com.
+It covers a large area: the central block plus two wings (east and west) comprise some 13,735 square metres of floor space, and the entire site (including grounds and gardens) spans roughly 16 acres.

 The front of the Town Hall originally faced the Chowk Bazaar area.
-The grounds include formal gardens on the south side (toward Chandni Chowk) and north side, laid out in a Mughal influenced style.
+The grounds include formal gardens on the south (towards Chandni Chowk) and the north sides, laid out in a Mughal influenced style.
 The south garden features an octagonal fountain basin with a long alley of fountains leading to it.
 These gardens once belonged to Princess Jahanara, daughter of Shah Jahan.
-A circular stone pedestal in one of the courtyards holds a statue of Mahatma Gandhi atop a pillar, with inscriptions in English, Hindi and Urdu on the pedestal encourage his ideals of self-reliance and are meant to commemorate Gandhi’s legacy.
+A circular stone pedestal in one of the courtyards hoists a statue of Mahatma Gandhi atop a pillar, with inscriptions in English, Hindi and Urdu on the pedestal illustrating his ideals of self-reliance.

-In the 1860s the British erected a 130-foot clock tower next to the Town Hall, known as the Northbrook Tower (or simply Ghantaghar) after the Viceroy Lord Northbrook.
+In the 1860s, the British erected a 130-foot clock tower next to the Town Hall, known as the Northbrook Tower (or simply Ghantaghar) after the Viceroy Lord Northbrook.
 This tall tower became an Old Delhi landmark.
-However, in 1951 its upper storey collapsed in a tragic accident, and the unsafe structure was dismantled by 1955.
-Only the base remained, but even after demolition the neighbourhood continued to be called Ghantaghar.
+However, in 1951, its upper storey collapsed in a tragic accident, and the unsafe structure was dismantled by 1955.
+Only the base remained, but even following demolition, the neighbourhood continued to be called Ghantaghar.